skypaw/zelbet/README.md

 ### Based on EN 1992-1-1: Eurocode 2: Design of concrete structures

 To do list:
--[x] check and fix symmetric reinforcement
+- [x] check and fix symmetric reinforcement
--[x] check and fix asymmetric reinforcement
+- [x] check and fix asymmetric reinforcement
--[] check diagnostic of reinforcement
+- [] check diagnostic of reinforcement

 ### Basic values:
 - Es = 200,000 MPa